 Is Deaf Children Australia referring clients to other service providers operating in the Northern Territory?

-Yes, this will occur through the one on one meetings with current NT clients.
+Yes, this occurred through the one on one meetings with current NT clients.

 If people are seeking support and advice who can they contact?